NicholasDow/Shotspotter-Data-Explorer/README.md

-# ps_8
+# Shotspotter

-Problem Set 8 by Nicholas Dow and Will Smiles
+A shiny app that explores data from Shotspotter, by Nicholas Dow and Will Smiles